 An avid adventurer and a staunch advocate for the importance of health and fitness, Belinda is a true believer that what you invest into your body transmits to your overall wellbeing.
 A born and bred farm girl from Culverden, New Zealand, she runs her very own personal training studio, Bee Fit, to inspire men and women to take charge of achieving their health and fitness goals.
-A mother to three young sons, Belinda not only juggles raising her boys with her business, but also works on the dairy farm.
+A mother to three young sons, Belinda not only juggles raising her boys with her business, but also lives on the dairy farm.
 Belinda discovered her passion for personal training following the tragic loss of her father and has faith that it was his parting gift to her to help improve the lives of others.

-When asked what concerned Belinda about the health and safety of those in rural industries, Belinda emphasised the importance of understanding the negative impacts that processed food and a lack of sleep and exercise can have on our bodies.
+When asked what concerned Belinda about the health and safety of those in rural industries and communities, Belinda emphasised the importance of understanding the negative impacts that processed food and a lack of sleep and exercise can have on our bodies.
 She believes that by ensuring that businesses owners and workers are educated on how to care for themselves through fitness and nutrition, they will reduce stress and put everyone in a stronger position to see hazards and risks more clearly.

 How would you describe yourself in three words?